-Any employee may appeal the mandate to the City Administrator for reconsideration of the use of vacation in accordance with this policy.
+Any employee may appeal the requirement of vacation time taken to the City Administrator for reconsideration in accordance with this policy.
 The City Administrator shall either consider the request or assign a designee to consider the request within 10 business days.
 Appeals shall be in writing and provided to the City Administrator.
 Consideration shall be given to unusual or uncontrollable circumstances, or the inability of the department to approve an employee's vacation request for the minimum use requirement.